Topological data analysis on noisy quantum computers: Theoretical Analyses

 \subsection{Complexity Analysis}

 We now discuss the circuit and computational complexities of our proposed algorithm and show that it is NISQ implementable under certain conditions, such as clique-dense complexes which commonly occur for large resolution scale and high order $k$.
-The main quantum component of our algorithm comprises the computation of the moments $\mu_l^{(i)} = \frac{1}{n^i}\bra{v_l}\Delta_k^i \ket{v_l}$, for $i=0,\ldots,m= O(\log(1/\eps)/\sqrt{\delta})$, and the computation of the $\nv=O(\eps^{-2})$ random Hadamard vectors.
+The main quantum component of the algorithm comprises the computation of $\theta_l^{(j)} = \bra{v_l}T_j(\tilde{\Delta}_k) \ket{v_l}$, for $j=0,\ldots,m \sim O(\log(1/\eps)/\sqrt{\delta})$, with $\nv\sim O(\eps^{-2})$ random Hadamard vectors.
 The random Hadamard state preparation requires $n$ single-qubit Hadamard gates in parallel and $O(1)$ time.

-Next, for a given $k$, constructing the combinatorial Laplacian $\Delta_k$ involves simulating the boundary operator $B$ and constructing the projectors $\PG$ and $P_k$.
-The operator $B$, involving the sum of $n$ Pauli operators, can be simulated as $e^{iB}$ using a circuit with $1$ ancillary qubit and $O(n)$ gates.
-Hence, the time complexity will also be $O(n)$.
-For the projectors, constructing $P_k$ requires $O(n\log^2n)$ gates, and this succeeds for a random order $k$.
+For a given $k$, constructing $\tilde{\Delta}_k$ involves implementing the boundary operator $\tilde{B}$ and the projectors $\PG$ and $P_k$.
+The operator $B$, involving the sum of $n$ Pauli operators, can be implemented using a circuit with $O(n)$ gates.
+Constructing $P_k$ requires $O(n\log^2n)$ gates, and this succeeds for a random order $k$.
 Then for $\PG$, we need to find all the simplices that are in the complex $\Gamma$.
-This is achieved using $n/2$ qubits in parallel and $n-1$ operations, and thus the time complexity remains $O(n)$.
-The number of gates required will be $O(n^2 \bar{\zeta}_{k})$, recalling $\bar{\zeta}_{k} :=\min\{1-\zeta_k,\zeta_k\}$.
-The procedure of applying the projectors succeeds with probability $1/\zeta_k$, and we obtain the projection onto all simplicies of order $k$ that is in $\Gamma$, for a random $k$.
-Hence, the projectors together require $O(n^2)$ gates, while the depth remains $O(n)$, and the time complexity for a projection will be $O\left(\frac{n}{\zeta_k}\right)$, since $P_\Gamma$ succeeds when run $O(\zeta_k^{-1})$ times.
+This can be achieved in two ways.
+The first is the measure-and-reset approach which uses $n/2$ ancilla qubits in parallel and $n-1$ operations, and thus the time complexity remains $O(n)$.
+The number of gates required will be $O(n^2 \bar{\zeta}_{k})$, where $\bar{\zeta}_{k} :=\min\{1-\zeta_k,\zeta_k\}$.
+If we use the measure and reset approach, the procedure of applying the projectors succeeds when repeated $1/\zeta_k$ times.
+The projectors together require $O(n^2)$ gates, while the depth remains $O(n)$, and the time complexity for a projection will be $O\left(\frac{n}{\zeta_k}\right)$.
+The second approach is to use $\binom{n}{2}$ ancilla qubits, one per edge, and measure only once at the end.
+Here, since we can consider $n/2$ edges at a time, the time and depth of this approach will also be $O(n)$ (once the initial projection is successful, which takes $O\left(\frac{n}{\zeta_k}\right)$ time).